caleb1711/news-blog-react/README.md

 - **README.md**: This file.
 - **.gitignore**: Specifies files and directories that are not to be committed to the git repository.

+## GitHub Projects

+We use GitHub Projects for project management and organization.
+You can find our project boards under the "Projects" tab on the GitHub repository page.
+Our boards are divided into different columns representing different stages of development, such as "To Do", "In Progress", and "Done".
+We use these boards to track tasks, issues, and milestones throughout the development process.

 - __FONTS__
    - Robot font is used in our website.